Geodan/pg2b3dm/getting_started.md

 ## Visualize in Cesium

-Required: Use -f cesium in previous step bertt/tesselate_building.
+Required: Use -f cesium in previous step tesselate_building.

 Copy the generated tiles to sample_data\delaware\cesium\ (overwrite the tileset.json and sample tiles in tiles directory there).